 People have in fact known for millennia that the Earth was spherical.
 This was deduced from something as simple as watching ships sail off into the distance.
 In fact, not only did people know that the Earth was spherical, they even had remarkably accurate estimates for how big it was.
 Philosophers from millennia past in Greece and India had calculated the circumference of the Earth, to within a 1% margin of error.
 Which is precisely why no one attempted to sail Westward from Europe to India.
 Those in the know were smart enough to figure out that the distances involved were far beyond the capabilities of ships in those times.

 Columbus on the other hand, thought differently.
 Disregarding the opinion of experts, he figured that the Earth’s circumference was only 15,000 miles, and that the Canary Islands were only 2,300 miles away from Japan.
 Here’s the punchline: his estimates were a joke.
 The mainstream consensus turned out to be remarkably accurate, and his was off by an order of magnitude.
-If his plan to sail west from Europe to Asia had actually played itself out in any realistic manner, he would have died on his expedition, in the middle of the ocean, wondering why he had yet to reach his destination.
+If his plan to sail west from Europe to Asia had actually played itself out in any realistic manner, he would have died on his expedition, in the middle of the ocean, wondering why he had yet to reach India.

 Thankfully for Columbus, his expedition didn’t actually play itself out in any way he had expected.
 There turned out to be an entirely unanticipated continent in the middle of his journey.
 A continent so unanticipated that when Columbus reached it, he thought that he had actually reached the (East) Indies in Asia.
 Hence why the native people of the Americas found themselves named “Indians”, despite being tens of thousands of miles away from India, a place they never even knew about.